The novel coronavirus pandemic has impacted people's daily lives. Below are a list of resources and information that can help during this time.

 Project examples: COVID-19, Gravitational Waves, SETI, Environmental research.

-COVID Near You (Boston Children's Hospital & Harvard Medical School)
+Outbreaks Near Me (Boston Children's Hospital & Harvard Medical School)

 Comcast is offering their affordable 'Internet Essentials' package for low-income households for free to new customers for 60 days.
 To sign up, applicants can simply visit www.internetessentials.com.
 The accessible website also includes the option to video chat with customer service agents in American Sign Language.
 There are also two dedicated phone numbers 1-855-846-8376 for English and 1-855-765-6995 for Spanish.